 1. Your CPAP Machine Makes Noise When Inhaling

 It’s normal for your CPAP machine to make some noise, but it shouldn’t change with every inhale.
 First, rule out air leaks in your CPAP mask or cracks in your tubing.
-These parts should be replaced every 3 months and are usually covered that frequently by your insurance.
+These parts should be replaced every 3 months and are usually covered by your insurance that often.

-If you’ve replaced both and your machine is still making unusual noises, it could be a sign that the motor is failing, which means you might not be receiving the proper air pressure for your therapy.
+If you’ve replaced both and your machine is still making unusual noises, it could be a sign that the motor is failing, which means you might not receive the proper air pressure for your therapy.

 2. Your Humidifier Doesn't Need To Be Refilled As Often